 Symbols Of Angels

 We all know that a great majority of nurses are angels.
-Not only for the work that they do, but for the amount of empathy and caring that they provide to those who are most in need.
+Not only for the great work that they do, but for the amount of empathy and caring that they provide to those who are most in need.
 These are just two examples of how you can thank your nurse(s) for being the angels that they are.

 You can see even more angel themed type of gifts that you can give – just click here!

-We, here at SeniorSafetyAdvice.com are so very appreciative of the amazing work that the nurses around the world have done and are doing to help those who are ill, especially during these times when going to work means that you too could also become one of those inflicted.
+We, here at SeniorSafetyAdvice.com are so very appreciative of the amazing work that the nurses around the world have done and are doing to help those who are ill, especially during these hard times when going to work means that you too could also become one of those inflicted.